Nokia 5700 XpressMusic

-Nokia 5700 XpressMusic is a smartphone by Nokia, announced on March 29, 2007, as the successor to the Nokia 3250, but also looks very similar to Nokia 5300.
+Nokia 5700 XpressMusic is a mobile phone by Nokia, announced on March 29, 2007, as the successor to the Nokia 3250, but also looks very similar to Nokia 5300.
 It is a Symbian S60 3rd Edition FP1 smartphone that was sold under the XpressMusic sub-brand, which emphasises music and multimedia playback.
 The Nokia 5700 XpressMusic is a monoblock twistable phone which weighs 115 g.
 It has a casing made of glossy white plastic, and a black or red mat plastic middle section.
 There is a rubber flap on the right hand side which covers a microSD hotswap card slot, USB port and charging jack.

 Twist keypad

 The phone's keypad was designed to be twisted to four different positions, each allowing easier access to a specific function of the phone: